Oliver-Turp/Portfolio/README.md

 - [x] Add a 'services' page?
 Maybe too money grabby as prices vary.
 Could use a 'from $x' method?
 Either way what would I offer?
 I'm only really good with static sites.
 Lists of 1 aren't good to look at.
 - [ ] ~~See if Sam wants to make graphic wallpaper for the projects bg~~ He wouldn't do it.
 ET may help instead
 - [ ] ~~See if Sam would always make me a logo around my initials.
 This can be converted to a favicon too.~~ He wouldn't do it.
 ET may help instead
-- [x] FIX JS ERRORS IN THE PM NAV
-- [x] FIX JS ERRORS IN THE PM PATREON PAGE
-- [x] FIX JS ERRORS IN THE PM YOUTUBE PAGE
 - [ ] Scan & Upload My CV
 - [ ] Scan & Upload My Degree
 - [ ] Create Images For Project Cards